-Students wishing to ride the bus that runs between East Georgia State College - Statesboro and GSU will be charged a transportation fee of \$73 per semester.
+Students wishing to ride the bus that runs between East Georgia State College - Statesboro and GSU will be charged a non-refundable transportation fee per semester.
 Payment of the fee is required at the time of purchase.
-The fee is non-refundable.

 Vehicle Registration

 Students enrolled at East Georgia State College may operate motor vehicles on campus and use designated parking areas.
 Motor vehicles will not be permitted on campus without parking permits.
 The parking permit is a sticker which may be obtained in the Business Office.
 The sticker is affixed to the bottom left side of the rear window.